Skip to main content

 Return to top

-Most bankruptcies and insolvencies are automatically removed from your credit file six years from the date of order with a few exceptions:
+Most bankruptcies and insolvencies are automatically removed from your credit report six years from the date of order with a few exceptions:

 • Individual voluntary arrangement (IVA), which could remain on your credit report for longer where criteria of the IVA have not been met.

-If your bankruptcy or insolvency was annulled and therefore should be removed from your credit file before the six-year period, please raise a dispute against it on your credit report and provide us with the relevant Certificate of Annulment from the issuing court or confirmation from the supervisor.
+If your bankruptcy or insolvency was annulled and therefore should be removed from your credit file before the six-year period, please raise a dispute against it on your credit report and provide TransUnion with the relevant Certificate of Annulment from the issuing court, or confirmation from the supervisor, quoting the dispute reference number here or send a copy of your evidence to:

 Return to top

-6.4 How do I get a bankruptcy or an IVA marked as discharged or completed?
+5.4 How do I get a bankruptcy or an IVA marked as discharged or completed??

-To mark a bankruptcy as discharged, we'll need to see the relevant Certificate of Discharge.
-For an IVA to be marked as completed, we'll need written confirmation from your insolvency practitioner.
-In either instance, please also raise a dispute against the data on your credit report prior to supplying us with your evidence.
+To mark a bankruptcy as discharged, TransUnion will need to see the relevant Certificate of Discharge.
+For an IVA to be marked as completed, TransUnion will need written confirmation from your insolvency practitioner.
+In either instance, please also raise a dispute against it on your TransUnion credit report.
+Once you’ve raised a dispute, please contact the TransUnion data disputes team quoting the dispute reference number here or send a copy of your evidence to:

 Return to top